Where did the mars water go?

 Additionally, knowing that the deadly minerals on Mars are at least three billion years old, this means that the red planet has already lost most of its water by that time, according to the study.

-M says: “Mars was more or less as we know it today three billion years ago.”I am Schiller.
+“Mars was more or less as we know it today, three billion years ago,” says Schiller.

-It hopes to be able to improve the various scenarios that were considered in her study thanks to the NASA rover. perseveranceWho just arrived on the red planet.
+It hopes to be able to improve the various scenarios considered in her study thanks to the NASA Perseverance rover, which has just arrived on the red planet.

-«Lastromobil perseverance You will study exactly those processes and interactions that cause water to retain in the crust, ”she says.
-It could turn out to be“ the most important piece of the puzzle, ”providing a final answer to the puzzle.
+“The Perseverance Wagon will study exactly those processes and interactions that cause water retention in the crust,” she says.
+It can turn out to be the “most important piece of the puzzle”, providing a final answer to the puzzle.